What's clear space? How should I use it for my business branding?

 How do I determine the right amount of clear space?

-This base element that you select is called the X indicator
+The base element that you select is the X indicator.

-Once you have decided on your X indicator, measure out from the top and bottom of the X indicator.
+Once you have decided on your X indicator, measure out from its top and bottom of the X indicator.
 This dimension will be the basis for your clear space area.

-To set the area of clear space around your logo, measure exactly one X indicator unit from the farthest vertical and horizontal points of your logo.
+Set the area of clear space around your logo.
+Measure exactly one X indicator unit from the farthest vertical and horizontal points of your logo design.

-In our example, the furthest point on the left and to the bottom of our logo is the edge of the blue circle.
+In our example, the furthest point on the left and at the bottom of our logo is the edge of the blue circle.

 The furthest point to the right of the logo is the edge of the "O", and the furthest point to the top of the logo is the edge of the green circle.

-We then measure exactly one X indicator unit from each of those points to establish our area of clear space.
+We then measure exactly one X indicator unit from each point to establish our clear space area.

 Clear space examples